 What is Kota?

-Kota seeks to become a World Center for Women – an incubator and co-working space in New York City for not-for-profit organizations, social enterprises, and women-owned businesses whose global mission is to improve and empower women’s lives.
+Kota seeks to become a World Center for Women – an incubator and co-working space in New York City for not-for-profit organizations, social enterprises, and women-owned businesses whose local or global mission is to improve and empower women’s lives.
 The Center is to provide subsidized office, conference, and event space in New York City to qualified women-focused organizations allowing them to channel critical resources toward their programs in the field.
 It will be a hub for like-minded organizations, and an incubator for fruitful collaborations.
 It will also include lodging for visitors and other services, which will help us subsidize the costs.

 The Kota Project became the Kota Alliance when it was officially formed in March 2015, a new 501c3 not-for-profit.
 Organizations working for gender equality and women’s empowerment are invited to contact us to discuss forms of partnership and collaboration, even now before the Center itself is created.
 Working together from the start, we will get there faster!

 It is a traditional tipi-like dwelling of Sami people in Northern Europe

 it means “allies” in a Lakota Sioux Native American language